deepak-terse/deepak-terse/README.md

 - You want my help fixing your issues/bugs 🐞
 - You are looking for working opportunities 👨‍💻

 I would be more than happy to help you.
+Also, please have a look at my <a href="https://gist.github.com/deepak-terse">gists</a> which includes code snippets that could be handy for you as a developer and solution to common programming interview questions.

 ### You can connect with me on:
 <p>